-- For Low-Impact Purchases, all steps and forms may not be required before a purchase is made.
+- For low-impact purchases, all steps and forms may not be required before a purchase is made.

-- Differences between High and Low-Impact Requisitions on the Frequently Asked Questions page
+- Differences between high and low-impact requisitions on the Frequently Asked Questions page

 - What to expect during the ICT Review Process on the Submit Request for Review page

-Requests for accessibility exceptions must be made in writing and submitted to the ICTARB for review as defined in the ICT Accessibility Standards exception review process.
+Requests for accessibility exceptions must be completed through the IT Exception Request form.
+Exception requests should only be requested after the Initial IT Accessibility and Security Review form has been completed.
+All exception requests will be reviewed by the ICTARB as defined in the ICT Accessibility Standards exception review process.
 Exceptions are discouraged and should be requested only when truly necessary.
 All exception requests and determinations will be made on a case-by-case basis.